itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 *   The application uses the Next.js App Router.
 *   Directory structure within `src/app/` defines routes (e.g., `src/app/patients/` maps to `/patients`).
 *   Dynamic routes are supported (e.g., `src/app/patients/[id]/page.tsx` for individual patient views).
 *   Page files (`page.tsx`) within these directories act as entry points.
-In this architecture, they primarily delegate the rendering logic to `<ForesightApp />`.
+In this architecture, they primarily delegate the rendering logic to `src/components/ForesightApp.tsx`.
-*   `<ForesightApp />` then inspects the `usePathname()` to determine which *view component* (from `src/components/views/`) to display.
+*   `src/components/ForesightApp.tsx` then inspects the `usePathname()` to determine which *view component* (from `src/components/views/`) to display.
 This provides a centralized place to manage transitions between the main sections of the application while leveraging Next.js file-system routing for the initial serving.

 ## UI Patterns & Conventions